-This multidisciplinary database provides access to articles from journals, magazines, and reference sources across all subject areas.
+This multidisciplinary database provides access to articles from over 18,000 journals, magazines, and reference sources across all subject areas.
 Coverage is primarily from 1980 to the present, with some older content.

 Digitized, full-text versions of core scholarly journals across disciplines.
 While coverage of these journals goes back to the first issue, for most journals the most recent issues will be for 3-5 years ago.